Whether it's Claridges, Pizza Express or Burger King with a voucher, you've got rights when eating in a restaurant.

 Get bargain meals with Tesco Clubcard...

 Use your Tesco Clubcard points on meals out at restaurants, and you effectively get them for a quarter of the normal price.
 This is because 100 Clubcard points are only worth £1 if you use them in-store.
-Yet spend the points on goodies from its Deals Brochure and you get three times the vouchers' face value, eg, £5 worth of Clubcard vouchers are worth £15 in Bella Italia vouchers.
+Yet spend the points on goodies from its Deals Brochure* and you can get up to four times the vouchers' face value, eg, £2.50 worth of Clubcard vouchers are worth £10 in Strada vouchers.

 ...or a TasteCard

-A TasteCard entitles you to 50% off or 2for1 meals at over 3,500 restaurants around the UK, including Thai Square, Spaghetti House, Prezzo and The Real Greek.
-At £70, 12 months membership ain't cheap, but it can be worth it over the year, especially if you often take out large groups.
+A TasteCard entitles you to 50% off or 2for1 meals at over 3,500 restaurants around the UK, including GBK, La Tasca, Prezzo and Zizzi.
+At £80, 12 months membership ain't cheap, but it can be worth it over the year, especially if you often take out large groups.

 Restaurants can get mardy if you suddenly produce the card at the end of the meal, so always book ahead, mentioning the offer, then show the card before ordering.
 TasteCard often offers free one to three-month trial cards; these are always included in the free weekly email.